SinhaSaab/Cryptocurrency-Blockchain/README.md

 # Cyptocurrency-Blockchain
 Cryptography Team project<br>
-Tried to implement a basic version of Crypto Currency.
-The project implements the basic idea of any blockchain that are
+Tried to implement a basic version of Cryptocurrency from scratch.
+The project implements the prime ideas of blockchain technology, namely:
-1) P2P network
+1) Distributed P2P network
-2) Mining of Block using a valid proof of work
+2) Mining of Block using a valid Proof of Work
 3) Creating new users
 4) View User
 5) Consensus Protocol
 6) Verify Transaction
-7) Valid Chain
+7) Validate Chain
 <h3>Structure of Source Code</h3>
-• The folder "blockchain_demo" contains the source code.
-The code is divided into 2 subfolders named "blockchain" and "blockchain_client", and two other folders named ".idea" and "venv" (these will be created automatically) which will help in building the virtual environment in the PyCharm.
-These files will help replicate the environment of the project in any system.
+• The code is divided into 2 subfolders named "blockchain" and "blockchain_client".
 <br>
 • The folder "blockchain" consists of scripts from the server side.
 It is further divided into 3 sub directories.
-One which has the HTML and Javascript(templates) which is used for UI.The static folder contains the custom CSS and bootstrap frameworks.
-The "blockchain.py" consists of the python script which is used to implement various functionalities like create block,verify transaction, Proof of work etc.
+File named "blockchain.py" consists of the python script which is used to implement various functionalities like <b>create block, verify transaction, Proof of Work, </b>etc. Directory "templates" has the HTML and Javascript (templates) which have been used for the UI.
+The "static" folder contains the custom CSS and bootstrap frameworks.
 <br>
 • The  folder blockchain_client consists of the scripts from the user side.
 It is further divided into 3 sub parts.
 One which has the HTML and Javascript(templates) which is used for UI for the user.
 The static folder contains the custom CSS part and bootstrap frameworks.
 The blockchain_client.py consists of the python script which is used to implement various functionalities like create signing transaction, generating transaction, view user etc.